12 questions to ask during a parent-teacher conference

 5. What are my child’s academic strengths and weaknesses?

-Your child's teacher sees him from a different perspective than you do.
+Your child's teacher sees your child from a different perspective than you do.
 Ask the teacher what personal weaknesses your child needs to work on, and listen to the response with an open mind.
-Ask about his strengths, as well, so you can encourage him to continue doing good work.
+Ask about their strengths, as well, so you can encourage them to continue doing good work.

 McDonald says parents often have higher academic expectations for children than the teacher does, particularly early on in the year, so getting the teacher’s perspective can be eye-opening.